YELLOW POPLAR PLANTINGS - FIRST YEAR PLANTINGS - SILTY CLAY LOAM, ETC.

-Velpar DF VU Herbicide may be applied by ground equipment and, where permitted, aerial equipment.
-Use rates, minimum spray gallonage, and other application information are described for various uses.
+VELPAR L may be applied by ground equipment and, where permitted, aerial equipment.
+Use rates, minimum spray gallonage, and other application information are described for the various uses.

-Dispose of the equipment washwater by applying it to a use-site listed on this label or in accordance with directions given in the "Storage and Disposal" section of this label.
+Dispose of the equipment washwater by applying it to a use site listed on the label or in accordance with directions given in the “Storage and Disposal” section of the label.